Author

 Ebenezer Pemberton

-Ebenezer Pemberton (1671–1717) was a prominent New England Congregationalist minister whose theological writings and sermons significantly shaped early American Protestant thought during the transitional period between Puritan orthodoxy and the emerging evangelical movement.
+Ebenezer Pemberton (1671–1717) was a prominent New England Congregationalist minister whose theological writings and sermons significantly shaped early American Protestant thought during the transitional period between Puritan orthodoxy and emerging evangelical movements.
 His sermon to the Ancient and Honourable Artillery-Company of Boston exemplifies his engagement with both ecclesiastical authority and civil governance, reflecting the interconnected concerns of colonial religious and political leadership.
-Pemberton's works, including *The Divine Original and Dignity of Government Asserted*, contributed to contemporary debates about the theological foundations of legitimate authority and the minister's role in public discourse.
+Pemberton's intellectual legacy contributed to the development of Reformed theology in America and influenced subsequent generations of New England clergy through his defense of divine sovereignty and scriptural authority.

 Works in the Library